edith-github/code-snippets/CONTRIBUTING.md

     ```
     ~~~
 4. You can add a **Description** sub-heading if you want to provide an explanation!
-5. Add a **Contributed By** sub-heading at the end of the file and add your name and GitHub username  in a tabular format in the markdown file.

 ## Do not add pure code files, add your snippets in the code blocks in the markdown file.